 Fun fact that many visitors may not realize: The city of Boulder’s trails are always open, day and night.
 Many trailhead parking lots remain unlocked (but not all of them; some close at 5 p.m.), so you might be able to still park there, too — as long as you don’t leave your car parked overnight.
 Camping in city parking lots is prohibited.

 But be careful of which trail you select.
-Some of the rockier ones (like Boulder Falls, which is closed right now anyway) can be dangerous with limited visibility (not to mention a long list of other precautions to take to keep yourself safe when hiking at night).
+Some of the rockier ones (like Boulder Falls) can be dangerous with limited visibility (not to mention a long list of other precautions to take to keep yourself safe when hiking at night).
 Also make sure it’s not a county trail.
 Boulder County’s trails are closed from dusk to dawn, unless you participate in a county-sanctioned guided night hike event.
-One of those is coming up Aug.
-21 on Rabbit Mountain.

 Before heading out for a night hike, do some research.
 Know who patrols the trail and consider hiking it in daylight first, so you know what to expect.

 Craving a night hike in Boulder?
 Here are some ways to do it right:

 Popular Chautauqua Park is a great starting point, and it’s a fun way to experience the mountains without all of the traffic.
 The view you score depends on which of the many different trails you choose.
 Select one of the easier trails, for safety, and pack a picnic in your backpack.
 Find a rock along the way and enjoy some cheese and crackers under the stars.
 That’s romance, Boulder style.

 2. Take in the view up Flagstaff Mountain.